dm5xx/minimal63/README.md

 Install newest Arduino IDE.
 Create dummy project. search for it in your windows explorer.
 Mine was in E:\OneDrive\Documents\Arduino

-Paste the content of "libraries" into "libraries" Paste minimal63 and minimal63_web into this folder.
+Paste the content of "libraries" into "libraries" (or create folder if he doesnt exist) Get files dm5xx/minimal_custom and if needed dm5xx/minimal_control.

+Paste minimal63 into this folder and dm5xx/minimal_custom and if needed dm5xx/minimal_control into the folder minimal63/public.

 Label.js => Adjust the Labels for the Webpage<br/>
 Lock.js => Define which slots should be locked<br/>